 Imagine You’re On The Great British Bake Off

 The Big London Bake in Tooting is the closest you’ll come to feeling like you’re cooking for Paul Hollywood!
-With a bake off style tent, several work stations and different recipes to create, it sounds like a seriously fun afternoon activity in London.
+With a bake off style tent, a challenging creative yet technical challenge, it’s a seriously fun afternoon activity in London.
 The tent can hold ten teams of two, but only one team can win… so it’s perfect for a birthday or team building day!

 Start Your Day With A Rave